What they do

 Education and training

-You can work as a television equipment operator without any formal qualifications and get training on the job.
-However, entry into this occupation may be improved by obtaining a qualification in screen and media, film and video or a related area.
+You can work as a video editor without any formal qualifications and get training on the job.
+However, entry into this occupation may be improved by obtaining a qualification in screen and media, video and audio systems or a related area.